Last updated on November 27th, 2018 at 01:14 pm

 #2 Caipirinha from Brazil

 Nothing tops off a day in Brazil like a refreshing, cold caipirinha.
 Made from the country’s most popular spirit Cachaca, a sugarcane based spirit distilled in Brazil, the caipirinha brings together sweet, citrus, and refreshing in one delicious glass.
 The national cocktail of Brazil, be sure to try one on your next adventure in Brazil – or make one at home with the following recipe!

 To make a caipirinha, slice a lime in half and cut into wedges, place into a pint glass and add 2 tablespoons of sugar (brown sugar is best, though any sugar will work) and muddle.
 Once well mixed, add 2 ounces of Cachaca, fill the glass with ice, then shake with a shaker tin for a few seconds.
 Pour the mixture into a rocks glass, garnish with a lime, and enjoy!

-Try an authentic Caipirinha on the beach in Rio de Janeiro, Brazil.
+Try an authentic Caipirinha on the beach in Rio de Janeiro on your next Brazil Vacation.

 #3 Malbec Wine from Argentina